 - presenile tremor in men

-During the examination, we detect the number of TA repeats in the TATA element and if a homozygous result of 7TA/7TA is found, we confirm the Gilbert syndrome.
+During testing, we detect the number of TA repeats in TATA, and in the case of finding a homozygous result of 7TA/7TA, we confirm Gilbert's syndrome.

 Indications for testing: